serviejs/popsicle/README.md

 Creating a custom transportation layer is just a matter creating an object with `open`, `abort` and `use` options set.
 The open method should set any request information required between called as `request._raw`.
 Abort must abort the current request instance, while `open` must **always** resolve to a promise.
 You can set `use` to an empty array if no plugins should be used by default.
 However, it's recommended you keep `use` set to the defaults, or as close as possible using your transport layer.

+## JavaScript

+This module is designed for ES5 environments, but requires two ES2015 polyfills to work:

+1. `Promise` - `popsicle` is designed heavily with promises in mind
+2. `Object.assign` - used internally for object cloning

 ## TypeScript

 This project is written using [TypeScript](https://github.com/Microsoft/TypeScript) and [typings](https://github.com/typings/typings).
 Since version `1.3.1`, you can install the type definition using `typings`.